kaer98/BlindVinsmagning/Backend/README.md

   - `confirmPassword` (string, required): Confirm password for validation.
 - **Response:**
   - `201 Created` with the newly created user object.
+    - JWT Cookie is returned for authentication on other endpoints.
   - `400 Bad Request` if any required fields are missing or passwords don't match.
   - `500 Internal Server Error` if there's a server error.